Robert Bork Supreme Court nomination: Full Senate vote

-On October 23, 1987, the Senate rejected Robert Bork's nomination to the Supreme Court by a vote of 58–42.
+On October 23, 1987, the Senate rejected Robert Bork's nomination to the Supreme Court by a vote of 42–58.
 Altogether, two Democrats and 40 Republicans voted in favor of confirmation, whereas 52 Democrats and six Republicans voted against.

 Impact

 The following month, President Reagan nominated Judge Anthony Kennedy for the position on the Court (after the name of a second nominee, Douglas H. Ginsburg, was withdrawn).
 He was subsequently confirmed by the Senate by a 97–0 vote.

-The October 1987 Bork confirmation vote was one of the most controversial votes on a Supreme Court nominee in its history.
+The Bork confirmation vote was one of the most controversial votes on a Supreme Court nominee in Senate history.
 Unhappy with his treatment during the nomination process, Bork resigned his appellate court judgeship the following year.

 In 2011, New York Times columnist Joe Nocera claimed that "[t]he Bork fight, in some ways, was the beginning of the end of civil discourse in politics.
 The anger between Democrats and Republicans, the unwillingness to work together, the profound mistrust – the line from Bork to today's ugly politics is a straight one."
 Nocera cited Democratic activist Ann Lewis, who wrote that if Bork's nomination "were carried out as an internal Senate debate, we would have deep and thoughtful discussions about the Constitution, and then we would lose."

-Political scientist Scott Lemieux, writing in The American Prospect, disputes the view of Bork as a victim of "allegedly unfair treatment ... [leading] to a new area of political incivility," arguing that Bork's originalism was "for the most part intellectually shallow and politically motivated."
-Arguing that all of Kennedy's harsh charges were grounded in Bork's published legal opinions, he wrote that there was "no reason for Democrats to abjure accurate statements merely because they're put in stark enough terms to be politically effective."

-Decades later, the failure of Bork's nomination is seen through a deeply partisan lens, perceived as both a watershed moment for partisanship in judicial nominations, and as a risky ideological gambit by the Reagan administration:
+Decades later, the failure of Bork's nomination is seen through a deeply partisan lens: